ivanorsolic95/Employee-Polls/README.md

 ## Installation

 1. Clone the repository to your local machine.
-2. Nqavigate to the application's root directory.
+2. Navigate to the application's root directory.
 3. Run 'npm install' to install all dependencies.

 ## Launching